The prospect of watching Star Trek in order would be daunting for even the most decorated of starship captains.

 Begins and ends with: Star Trek Enterprise seasons 1-4

-About a century before the Original Series takes place, Captain Jonathan Archer leads Earth's first steps into the wider universe.
+About a century before James T Kirk and his crew embark on their famous five-year mission in Star Trek: The Original Series, Captain Jonathan Archer leads Earth's first steps into the wider universe.

 Star Trek: The Original Series era (23rd century)